vhaghani26/python_focus_group/Session_05/session5.md

 ## Data Types in Python

 [Last week](https://github.com/vhaghani26/python_focus_group/blob/main/Session_04/session4.md), we learned about variables.
 As a brief reminder, we can store several data types in a Python variable.
 Today, we're going to learn more about those data types.
+There is a lot we can dive into for each data type, so today is meant to serve as an overview for these different data types.
+In the coming sessions, we will focus more heavily on individual data types to get a better understanding of how we can use these data types in our code.

 Go to `python_focus_group/` (you can now just type `pfg` to do so!).
 Create a new session directory, enter it, and make a file called `data_types.py`: